-Testing docs locally
+6.5.1 Testing docs locally

 Elgg has a grunt script that automatically builds the docs, opens them in a browser window, and automatically reloads as you make changes (the reload takes just a few seconds).
-You need yarn and sphinx installed to be able to use these scripts.
+You need npm and sphinx installed to be able to use these scripts.

+'''

-cd path/to/elgg/ yarn grunt
+cd path/to/elgg/

+npm install

+grunt

+'''